This article describes the process to copying data from Reloading Studio to a spreadsheet. .

 Exporting data tables

-Throughout the component screens and some advanced options screen, you will see 2 versions of a ‘copy data’ buttons.
+In all component screens and some advanced options screen, you will see 2 versions of a ‘copy data’ buttons.

 In component screens

-This button will copy all data associated with that component.
 While the actual table shows summary data, the copy feature will copy all data and make it available to ‘paste’ in to your favourite text editor or spreadsheet application.

 Images cannot be inserted into a text editor or spreadsheet application.
 To solve this issue, export feature will list all file names of the attached files.